bennett-taniguchi/OpenPlate/README.md

 [OpenPlate Crows Foot ERD.pdf](https://github.com/bennett-taniguchi/OpenPlate/files/8499070/OpenPlate.Crows.Foot.ERD.pdf)

-All operations in /server rely upon the server hosted on port 3006, with a password of 'password'.
 Calls to the backend, and to yelp-api are sent on the backend with expressJS on NodeJS.

 # Frontend: